bolken44/counterfactual_temperatures/README.md

 The variables holding expected (counterfactual) frequencies will be named as:
 - `exp_under_<lower bound>` and `exp_over_<upper bound>` for the edge bins
 - `exp_<bin lower bound>_<bin upper bound>` for all other bins

+## Edit History
+- version 1.1: The counterfactual binning did not work unless the trend option was specified.
+Updated to make trend(time2) truly the default.